 Since I lost the job of a lifetime, I have essentially been retired for 13 years.
-12 Of them in Costa Rica.
+12 Of them are in Costa Rica.
 I tease that I have 30 more years to go.
 This is due to good genes, good health, and a number of family members who defied the odds.
 For example, my great grandfather died two months short of 95 in 1951!

 Add the strides researchers are making in medicine and it is predictable that estimates of life spans will increase.
 Thanks to cataract operations, I have 20-20 vision and eschew prescription glasses.
-Even more reason for you to consider retirement as just one more phase in a long lifetime.
+Even more, the reason for you to consider retirement as just one more phase in a long lifetime.

-When I interviewed men at Consolidated Edison of New York (very few women worked at the utility) who were reluctantly giving up their day job due to the law, I found they were quite unprepared for the new phase of their life.
-Their wives undoubtedly had to adjust to having them under foot after years of hours on their own.
+When I interviewed men at Consolidated Edison of New York (very few women worked at the utility) who was reluctantly giving up their day job due to the law, I found they were quite unprepared for the new phase of their life.
+Their wives undoubtedly had to adjust to having them underfoot after years of hours on their own.
 Whether boredom turned into depression or not, it was my job to write obituaries for many of them just two years later.
 That’s when I seriously considered that a Do Nothing Retirement was not for me.